 Health Coaching

 People want to feel good, avoid chronic disease and live long lives.
 They want to see their children and grandchildren grow up and have the energy to play with them.
 They want to perform better at work, enjoy their relationships, and be well enough to get the most out of life.
 But there's a big difference between wanting the benefits of being healthy and consistently engaging in the behaviours that lead to good health.
+That's where health coaches come in & here is a breakdown of what they can do.

 Health coaches are trained in several disciplines that support people in making lasting changes.
 These include (but aren't limited to):